calebwoods/calebwoods.github.io/_drafts/static_lists_activerecord.md

 ### Database Table

-In a Rails app adding new table is any easy thing to do and make adding new greetings to list very straight forward.
+In a Ruby on Rails application adding new database table is an easy thing and make adding new greetings to list very straight forward.
 If we implemented a Greeting ActiveRecord object we might end up with some code like this.

 ```ruby
 # app/models/person.rb